open-dc-grid/open-dc-grid.github.io/docs/references.md

 An [older version of the standard](http://esd.cs.ucr.edu/webres/can20.pdf), now superseded by the ISO version is available online.
 Prototype boards developed by Libre.Solar and used for testing by ODG include CAN bus functionality.

+<a name="HD-PLC"></a>[HD-PLC (High definition power line communications)](https://en.wikipedia.org/wiki/HD-PLC):
+HD-PLC is a profile of [IEEE 1901a-2019](#IEEE-1901) managed by the [HD-PLC Alliance](https://hd-plc.org/), a vendor trade organization.
+HD-PLC incorporates "HD-PLC Complete" which is basically the IEEE version and "HD-PLC Multihop" that includes hopping technology described in ITU-T G.9905 to extend the range via retransmitting nodes.

+<a name="IEEE-1901"></a>[IEEE 1901-2010 Standard for Broadband over Power Line Networks: Medium Access Control and Physical Layer Specifications](https://en.wikipedia.org/wiki/IEEE_1901):
+A standard for communicating using power lines.
+The original version was based on FFT OFDM.
+In 2019, an amendment known as IEEE 1901a-2019 was added to support wavelet OFDM for higher data rates and longer range.
+Two related standards have been created by the same committee, IEEE 1901.1 which uses mid-frequency (< 12 MHz) OFDM and IEEE 1901.2 low frequency (< 500 kH) for use on wide area power line networks.

 <a name="LIN"></a>[LIN - Local Interconnect Network](https://en.wikipedia.org/wiki/Local_Interconnect_Network):
 A system for transmitting low-speed data using flat (not twisted pair) wiring.
 LIN was original designed